-- Completing all coursework before leaving Freiburg by August 11, 2017, at the latest; any Incompletes and extensions beyond this date must be approved in writing by the Resident Director before you leave Freiburg.
-Should you find yourself unable to adhere to the aforementioned deadlines and end up with an INC (Incomplete) on your AYF transcript, you must get an extension in writing from your Resident Director to submit your work or your grade(s) to AYF at a later time.
-If you do not obtain an extension, all INCs on the AYF transcript will be converted to a failing grade ("F" or "E") at your home university at the end of the semester that follows your return to the United States, whatever the exact date may be at your home institution; - Turning in copies of all your Hausarbeiten to the AYF Program Center prior to your departure, and in no case later than August 11, 2017; - Collecting all your course Scheine from your university instructors, making sure they are signed and stamped, and turning them in at the AYF Program Center; - In case your instructor has not yet graded your work, asking him/her to send your Schein to the AYF Program Center via Hauspost (campus mail, free of charge); - Returning all checked-out books to the university library, then getting your Antrag auf Exmatrikulation stamped at the library information desk, and turning the form in to the AYF Program Center; - At least two weeks prior to your departure, making an appointment with the Hausmeister at your dorm to do a check-out inventory (Zimmerabnahme) of your room (please note: check out is not possible on Saturdays or Sundays). - Making arrangements for closing your bank account and transferring any balance to your U.S. account after bills have been settled.
+- Completing all coursework before leaving Freiburg or by August 9, 2019, whichever comes earlier; any extensions beyond this date must be approved in writing by the Resident Director before you leave Freiburg.
+With approval from the Resident Director and assuming that you are not in violation of the course policies for the course for which you are requesting an extension, you will carry a "PG" notation (grade is still possible) on your transcript.
+If AYF does not have a copy of your written work on file, "NIA" (no information available) or "PG" (grade is still possible) will be recorded on your transcript.
+Please note that "NIA" and "PG" notations will automatically turn into a failing grade ("F" or "E") by July 1 for the Wintersemester and November 15 for the Sommersemester. - Turning in all term papers, essay, or other written work (including written work for AYF & SLI courses) to the AYF Program Center no later than 14 days after the end of the semester.
+Please submit your written work in electronic form (Word.doc, Word.docx, PDF, RTF, or Open Office documents are accepted).
+If the course does not require a Hausarbeit or other written work, you must submit a signed exam report form ("Klausurbericht") to the AYF Program Center no later than 14 days after the end of the semester.
+See the handbook section on End-of-Semester Deadlines for more details. - Collecting all your course Scheine from your university instructors, making sure they are signed and stamped, and turning them in at the AYF Program Center; - In case your instructor has not yet graded your work, asking him/her to send your Schein to the AYF Program Center via Hauspost (campus mail, free of charge); - Returning all checked-out books to the university library, then getting your Antrag auf Exmatrikulation stamped at the library information desk, and turning the form in to the AYF Program Center; - At least two weeks prior to your departure, making an appointment with the Hausmeister at your dorm to do a check-out inventory (Zimmerabnahme) of your room (please note: check out is not possible on Saturdays or Sundays). - Closing your Freiburg bank account or, if necessary, making arrangements for closing your bank account and transferring any balance to your U.S. account after bills have been settled.